Neonwave175/Water-Cooled-V12/README.md

 # Water-Cooled-V12
 Simple system for generating optimal wings and testing them

+> Designed for MacOS, .sh files won't work on Windows

+> Some features may not also work on Linux

 ## Tools
 Below are the tools in this repo